Hibernating Bear Tai Chi

 • Natural steps to improving your quality of life

 N.B.
-This is not tuition where you will learn a Tai Chi routine or a qigong set.
+The Hibernating Bear Tai Chi programme is not tuition where you will learn a Tai Chi routine or a qigong set.
 The focus is on Tai Chi movements, drills and exercises for health and wellbeing.
 Especially correcting and maintaining physical alignment, with deep muscular / soft tissue /joint movements and diaphragmatic breathing.

 Hibernating Bear Tai Chi Qigong Meditation - Video Classes